erdos/erdos.assert/README.md

-# Power assert macro for Clojure.
+# Power Assertion macro for Clojure

 I love the [Power Assertions](http://groovy-lang.org/testing.html#_power_assertions) feature in the Groovy language.
 It makes writing tests and finding bugs easier.
-Allow me to present a simple Clojure implementation!
+This is an implementation for the Clojure programming language with support for macros and lazy sequences.

 It prints subexpressions on assert failure.

 <img src="docs/animation-1.gif"/>

-And all evaluations of a subexpressions are printed.
+And all evaluations of subexpressions are printed.

 <img src="docs/animation-3.gif"/>